-Continued growth in our digital business also depends on our ability to continue offering a competitive and distinctive range of advertising products and services for advertising advertising products and services.
+Continued growth in our digital business also depends on our ability to continue offering a competitive and distinctive range of advertising products and services for advertisers and publishers and our ability to maintain or increase prices for our advertising products and services.
 Continuing to develop and improve these products and services may require significant time and costs.
 If we cannot continue to develop and improve our advertising products and services or if prices for our advertising products and services decrease, our digital advertising revenues could be adversely affected.